Present and Past Exhibitions

 The Unseen: 75 Years in the Canadian Armed Forces

-Guest Curated by Warrant Officer Rene Michael Joseph Boudrais, Master Warrant Officer Steven Lehman, and Sergeant Radoslaw (Roger) Weron.
+An engaging and unique exhibit guest Curated by local veterans Warrant Officer Rene Michael Joseph Boudrais, Master Warrant Officer Steven Lehman, and Sergeant Radoslaw (Roger) Weron.

 Highlighting the Canadian effort to achieve victory in the Netherlands, this ambitious exhibit is a curatorial collaboration led by a group of grade 12 history students from Owen Sound District Secondary School.

 Perspectives on the meaning of peace and the Canadian effort to obtain it.
 They will have an opportunity to offer their insights as to what peace means to them.